Oral History

 David Cronin, UX Director, Google Maps: One of the challenges with legacy systems is that parts of it may be undocumented.
 In this case, we needed to look for color patterns in the code itself.
 The team started by attempting to fully understand the range of colors that had been implemented over the years.
 When I saw the inventory, I remember my jaw dropping because there were so many colors.

-Sang Han, Creative Director, Google Maps: Legacy systems tend to have a lot of complexity so the team’s focus on simplification had myriad benefits.
-The new color system helps our users better understand the world around them, while aligning it to the Google palette sets us apart and builds brand equity.
+Sang Han, Creative Director, Google Maps: Legacy systems tend to have a lot of complexity, so the team’s focus on simplification had myriad benefits.
+The new color system helps our users better understand the world around them, while aligning it with the Google palette sets us apart and builds brand equity.
 Because the system is easier to update, it also positions our team to keep moving the brand forward.

-The new Google Maps color palette reduces complexity and aligns with Material Design
+The new Google Maps color palette reduces complexity and aligns with Material Design.

 Dana: I had just transferred to this team from Material Design and a lot of my job there was thinking about how we improve the velocity of designers and teams: How do we make something really easy to understand and use?
 Fresh eyes lended themselves to being a bit naive about how complex the system was.
-In this case, that was good because I approached it like: ‘Of course we can do this!
+In this case, that was good because I approached it like: “Of course we can do this!
 I think?
-Maybe!’
+Maybe!“

 Exploring a new system